pwinckles/card-game-rules/traditional/tarot/Droggn.md

 - **Simple** May exchange with the stock and buy a card.
 - **Solo** May exchange with the stock but may not buy a card.
 - **Super** May neither exchange with stock or buy a card.
+- **Super Mord** May neither exchange with stock or buy a card, and must win every trick.

 The player who bids the highest ranked contract is the declarer.
 Their goal is to take at least 37 card-points in tricks to win the hand.
 The other two players play in a temporary alliance to stop the declarer.

 ## Exchange

 If the declarer's contract allows them to exchange with the stock, they take the entire stock into their hand and then discard back down to 21 cards.
-They may never discard the Pagat, Mond, or Fool, and they may only discard a king if they discard a regular trump card along with it.
+They may never discard the Pagat, the 21, or the Fool, and they may only discard a king if they discard a regular trump card along with it.
 Discarded trump do not need to be announced.

 If the contract does not allow an exchange, the stock is set aside without being examined.
 The cards in either the declarer's discard or the untouched stock count as part of the declarer's tricks at the end of the hand.